quakelive-server-standards/quakelive-server-standards/docker/q3-map-converter/README.md

 # Q3 Map Converter

+This Docker image is not implemented yet.
+If you have an idea on how to do it, take look at this [GitHub issue](https://github.com/quakelive-server-standards/quakelive-server-standards/issues/18).

 ## How to use this image

 Create a one time Docker container from the image and pass it a Quake 3 `*.pk3` file.